Humza-K-T/Food-Ordering-and-Manageement-System/README.md

 # Food-Ordering-and-Manageement-System
-A food management system in C language.
+#A food management system in C language.

-<h1> LOGIC
+# LOGIC

 The Program is divided into 2 main parts which are further divided into multiple parts according to need.